SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 )

 // TODO: This should use composition of operators?
-It's interesting to note that the cases for $diam(A) psi$ and $boxx(A) psi$ are effectively taking the respective semantics definition, which use universal and existential equantifiers, and translating them to finite sequence of respectively conjunctions and disjunctions between the elements that satisfy such quantifiers.
+It is interesting to note that the cases for $diam(A) psi$ and $boxx(A) psi$ are effectively taking the respective semantics definition, which use universal and existential equantifiers, and translating them to finite sequence of respectively conjunctions and disjunctions between the elements that satisfy such quantifiers.

-The definition also didn't include fixpoint formulas since those were already been removed when translating to a system of fixpoint equations.
+The definition also did not include fixpoint formulas since those were already been removed when translating to a system of fixpoint equations.

 === Translating bisimilarity

 Likewise for bisimilarity we have seen in @bisimilarity-application that it can be translated to a fixpoint equation, which in turn can be seen as a system of a single fixpoint equation.
-As with $mu$-calculus formulas the domain is the powerset lattice $2^(bb(S) times bb(S))$, meaning its basis is simply $bb(S) times bb(S)$.
+As with $mu$-calculus formulas the domain is the powerset lattice $2^(bb(S) times bb(S))$, and thus its basis is $bb(S) times bb(S)$.
 Since there is just one variable and equation we will only define $F(s_1, s_2)$, representing the formula for the player 0 vertex $((s_1, s_2), 1)$:

 $
   F(s_1, s_2) =